emiapwil/alto-draft/src/design.md

 <!-- Limitations of Current ALTO Specification [[[ -->

-It can be seen that the current ALTO specifications only leverage end-to-end information to the clients.
-That is probably good enough for end users to choose from different destinations, however, the original ALTO protocol is not capable of publishing topological information.
+It can be seen that the current ALTO specifications only publish end-to-end information to the clients.
+That is probably good enough for end users to choose from different destinations, however, it cannot satisfy the needs of an implementation with a topological ALTO information base because the original ALTO protocol is not capable of publishing topological information.

 <!-- ]]] -->

 To support this feature, the following extensions are proposed for ALTO
 protocol:

-- [](#extended-network-map) introduces an extension of network maps;
+- [](#extended-network-map) introduces an extension of network maps which enables the distribution of topologies;
 - [](#information-map) introduces the extension to publish information for all elements defined in the extended network map.
 - [](#endpoint-info-service) introduces the extension to support querying information between two endpoints.